2017–18 NHL season

 The 2017–18 NHL season was the 101st season of operation (100th season of play) of the National Hockey League.
 With the addition of a new expansion team, the Vegas Golden Knights, 31 teams competed in an 82-game regular season.
 The regular season began on October 4, 2017, and ended on April 8, 2018.
-The 2018 Stanley Cup playoffs began on April 11, 2018, and concluded on June 7, with the Washington Capitals winning their first Stanley Cup in the Finals over the Vegas Golden Knights in five games.
+The 2018 Stanley Cup playoffs began on April 11, 2018, and concluded on June 7, with the Washington Capitals winning their first Stanley Cup in the Cup Final over the Vegas Golden Knights in five games.

 League business

 Expansion

 On June 22, 2016, the NHL confirmed that it had granted an expansion franchise in the city of Las Vegas to an ownership group led by Bill Foley, whose identity was revealed as the Vegas Golden Knights on November 22.
 The team plays in the Pacific Division of the Western Conference.
 In June 2017, the 2017 NHL expansion draft was held to fill out the Golden Knights roster.